-While Mitchell Community College does not provide personal counseling, Student Services Advisors can assist students with identifying community partners who treat mental health and substance abuse issues.
-Students, faculty, and staff can learn more about community resources by visiting the Student Services section on the website and viewing Community Resources, or by visiting the Advising Department.
+While Mitchell Community College does not provide personal counseling, students experiencing difficulties and in need of assistance are encouraged to communicate with their assigned Faculty Advisor or Student Services Advisor who can assist them with connecting to social supports or identifying community partners who treat mental health and substance abuse issues.
+Students, faculty, and staff can learn more about community resources by visiting the Student Services section on the website and viewing Community Resources.
+If you or someone you know is in crisis, you can contact Partners Behavioral Healthcare at 1-888-235-HOPE (4673) for assistance.
+Staff are available at this number 24 hours a day, seven days a week.